The Timeless Way of Building

 The last sentence seems the key to me.
 I've been finding myself many times in the wrong view of someone else, which never let to good.
 This is greatly amplified by how the Internet works.

-The final message in the chapter is actually to unlearn the method after you know what it is. …we must first learn a discipline which teaches us the true relationships between ourselves and our surroundings … then we will be ready to give up the discipline, and act as nature does.
+The final message in the chapter is actually to unlearn the method after you know what it is. "…we must first learn a discipline which teaches us the true relationships between ourselves and our surroundings … then we will be ready to give up the discipline, and act as nature does".

 The next chapters will teach us the discipline.